Boom method: Basic principles

-in the presence of the chaotropic agent, hydration water of NA are taken from the phosphodiester bond of the phosphate group of the skeleton of a NA.
-Thereby, the phosphate group becomes "exposed" and hydrophobic interaction between silica and exposed phosphate group are formed.
+in the presence of the chaotropic agent, hydration water of nucleic acids are taken from the phosphodiester bond of the phosphate group of the backbone of a nucleic acid.
+Thus, the phosphate group becomes "exposed" and hydrophobic interaction between silica and exposed phosphate group are formed.

 Automated instruments

 Tajima pipette

 Nucleic acid extraction apparatus based on the Tajima pipette (see Fig. 2) are one of the most widespread instruments to perform the Boom method.